patters-match/z88/readme.txt

 ----------------------------------------------------------------------
 Configuring command line shell environment variables
 ----------------------------------------------------------------------
-(This is provided automatically by the Z88 Workbench Installer)

 In order for the many compile scripts to function properly, two steps must be made before following the next steps: